jmcphers/k5hoa/content/post/annual-meeting-2022.md

 Keep up to date with HOA news and activities here at our website.

-The 2023 annual meeting will be held in person at John Muir Elementary Library on Monday, January 23, 2023 from 7:00 - 9:00pm.
+The 2023 annual meeting will be held in person at **John Muir Elementary Library** on **Monday, January 23, 2023 from 7:00 - 9:00pm**.
 The library will open at 6:30pm to allow time to check-in and assure a quorum prior to the 7pm meeting start.

 I would like to thank all members of our association.
 Without you there would be no community.
 And I would like to thank especially the members who have participated in our events, brought ideas or proposals to the board, or provided the board feedback throughout the year.